MPS-ABC Certification Kenya: The Complete 2026 Guide for Exporters

 C

 How points are calculated: MPS calculates your score from 52 weeks of registration data.
-Each environmental category (crop protection, fertilisers, energy, water, waste) contributes a weighted number of points based on your usage levels relative to MPS benchmarks for your crop type and production method.
+Each environmental category contributes a weighted number of points based on your usage levels relative to MPS benchmarks for your crop type and production method.
 Lower usage = fewer points = better grade.
-Agrosocial reviews your current usage data and identifies the highest-impact improvements for upgrading or maintaining your grade before your next registration period ends.
+MPS provides real-time grade projections in the portal throughout the year.
+Agrosocial reviews your current cumulative data at any point in the registration cycle and identifies the highest-impact improvements for your grade before your period ends.

 What You Are Assessed On